Assessment at Cheetwood Primary School

+Gives reliable information to parents about how their child and their child’s school is performing helps to drive improvements for pupils and teachers make sure that the school is keeping up with external best practice and innovation.
 Assessment is the process by which we know how well pupils are doing.
 It is also used to help ensure that the pupils who need targeted intervention are quickly identified, appropriately supported and monitored so that they can fully achieve their potential.

-Different Types of Assessment Formative Assessment
+Different Types of Assessment

 This is also referred to as assessment for learning (AFL) and it is used by teachers to inform planning and coverage of the curriculum.
 Pupils are given feedback on their learning so they can reflect on their progress and identify where they need to improve.
-At Cheetwood AFL is an integral part of effective teaching as it is identifies strengths and gaps in pupils’ knowledge and understanding of the programme of study.
+At Cheetwood AFL is an integral part of effective teaching as it identifies strengths and gaps in pupils’ knowledge and understanding of the programme of study.
 The school’s feedback and marking policy outlines the range of AFL strategies that are used to evaluate learning and assess the needs of each individual.

 Summative assessment enables teachers to evaluate pupils at the end of a set period of time or at the end of a unit of work.
 This type of assessment activity usually takes the form of a test, quiz or an observation.
 It provides pupils with information about how well they have learned and understood a topic or unit of work and can be used to give feedback on how they can continue to improve.
 Summative assessments are also reported to parents to inform them about the achievement, progress and wider outcomes of their children over a period of time.
 These assessments are reported on in assertive mentoring reports and in the end of year report.

 Assertive Mentoring is a focused, pupil centred, collaborative approach to raising standards.
 It is based on a dialogue about the pupil’s present and future learning needs.
-The Aims of Assertive Mentoring are:

-· To raise standards for all
+- to raise standards for all

-· To motivate and involve pupils
+- to motivate and involve pupils

-· To inform and involve parents/carers
+- to inform and involve parents/carers

 What do you think of our assertive mentoring programme?